JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 It is possible to accrue relative error steadily.
-A sequence of 100_000 arithmetic and elementary functions could evince a relative error of 100_000 * 10⋅𝘂², To reduce the liklihood of steadily accruing relative error,some experimentation guided algorithmic choices.
+A sequence of 100_000 arithmetic and elementary functions could evince a relative error of 100_000 * 10⋅𝘂², To mitigate this potentiality,some experimentation guided algorithmic choices.